The Wings of the Dove (1997 film): Release

+Box office

 The film grossed $13,718,385 in the United States and Canada.
 It grossed £2,142,932 ($3.6 million) in the United Kingdom for a worldwide total of over $17 million.

 Critical reception

-On Rotten Tomatoes, the film has a rating of 85%, based on 34 reviews, with an average rating of 7.9/10.
+On Rotten Tomatoes, the film has a rating of 86%, based on 35 reviews, with an average rating of 7.8/10.
 The website's consensus reads, "The Wings of the Dove patiently explores class divisions in early 20th century Europe through the well-written and beautifully acted travails of star-crossed lovers."
 On Metacritic, the film holds a score of 73 out of 100, based on 18 reviews, indicating "generally favorable reviews".

 In his review in The New York Times, Stephen Holden called the film a "spellbinding screen adaptation [that] succeeds where virtually every other film translation of a James novel has stumbled...This magnificent film conveys an intimation of what values count the most, of what really matters, but it is also far too intelligent and sympathetic to human frailty to spell them out.
 You feel them most of all in the characters' unbridgeable silences."

-Edward Guthmann of the San Francisco Chronicle wrote "The Wings of the Dove was a minor literary work that manages on screen to upstage both Washington Square and The Portrait of a Lady, two superior Henry James novels that came across as stiff and deliberate in recent film translations.
+Edward Guthmann of the San Francisco Chronicle wrote, "The Wings of the Dove was a minor literary work that manages on screen to upstage both Washington Square and The Portrait of a Lady, two superior Henry James novels that came across as stiff and deliberate in recent film translations.
 This is a breakthrough for Softley, whose earlier films Backbeat and Hackers only hinted at the style and complexity he displays here, and a wonderful showcase for Roache, Elliott and Bonham Carter, who gives her best performance yet."